 Spine Treatments & Surgery

 Searching for an answer to your spine or back problem?
-You’ll find advanced expertise in leading-edge spine treatments at Abington Health’s Orthopaedic & Spine Institute.
+You’ll find advanced expertise in leading-edge spine treatments at the Abington Orthopedic & Spine Institute – Jefferson Health.
 We have knowledge and experience that’s often not available at other hospitals.

 Our spine surgeons provide all aspects of spine care, working with rehabilitation physicians (physiatrists) and pain management specialists to bring you relief.
 This conservative approach to spine conditions gives you options, from medical management and non-surgical treatments to minimally invasive procedures for complex disorders.

 We are honored to be named a Blue Distinction Center+ for Spine Surgery® by Independence Blue Cross.